microsoft/vscode-wiki/How-to-Contribute.md

 The **extension host** process runs code implemented by a plugin.
 To debug extensions (including those packaged with Code) which run in the extension host process, you can use VS Code itself.
 Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press <kbd>F5</kbd>.

+#### Debugging VSCode against marketplace extensions
+Open source part of VSCode doesn't include the extension gallery URLs.
+The recommended way to work with extensions is to download the extension directly and side load using the command line or using __Install from VSIX__ command in the Extensions View command drop-down ([see more](https://code.visualstudio.com/docs/editor/extension-gallery#_command-line-extension-management) on command line extension management).

 ### Unit Testing
 Run the tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
 The [test README](https://github.com/Microsoft/vscode/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.